Confidential and Non-Confidential Resources

 This resource is available to both Complainants and Respondents, as well as witnesses involved in any investigation or other grievance process.

-We encourage students who have experienced a sexual assault or dating/domestic violence to seek medical services.
-The Student Health Center can provide STI testing, pregnancy testing, and general health and wellness check-ups.
+We encourage students who have experienced a sexual assault or dating/domestic violence to seek health services.
+The Student Wellness Center can provide STI testing, pregnancy testing, and general health and wellness check-ups.

 LifeMatters® by Empathia (For employees)